TNS-corporatepartner/new-school-corporate-partnerships/README.md

 After clicking save, updates should immediately show up on the [live site](http://corporatepartner.newschool.edu/).

+If you do not see the content you're looking to modify, try looking at the _config.yml file inside Github.

 ## Updating Content/Code via Github
 If you would like to modify the code directly, you will need to be added as a collaborator to [The Corporate Partners Repo](https://github.com/TNS-corporatepartner/new-school-corporate-partnerships).
 Collaborators can be added in the Settings panel of the repo.